Artists:

 Józef SerafinJózef Serafin

 was a student of Prof. Bronisław Rutkowski and Prof. Jan Jargoń (1968 – diploma with distinction, State Higher School of Music in Kraków, today Krzysztof Penderecki Academy of Music in Kraków), Prof. Flor Peeters, and Prof. Anton Heiller (1972 – diploma with distinction, Hochschule für Musik und darstellende Kunst in Vienna).
-He is a laureate of first prizes, among others at the national organ competition in Warsaw (1967) and the international organ competition in Nuremberg (1972).
+He is a laureate of first prizes, among others at the national organ competition in Warszawa (1967) and the international organ competition in Nuremberg (1972).
 He has given concerts in almost all European countries, as well as in the USA, Canada, Japan and Kazakhstan.
 He is the director of international organ and chamber music festivals in Kamień Pomorski and Leżajsk and the international festival of young organists "Juniores Priores" in Sejny.
 He has served on the jury of many international organ competitions (including Prague, Nuremberg, Paris-Chartres, Mainz, Gdańsk).
-He is a retired professor of organ classes at the Fryderyk Chopin University of Music in Warsaw (honorary professor of this university since 2018) and at the Academy of Music in Kraków.
+He is a retired professor of organ classes at the Fryderyk Chopin University of Music in Warszawa (honorary professor of this university since 2018) and at the Academy of Music in Kraków.
 In 2016, he received the "Pro Ecclesia et Pontifice" medal from Pope Francis.

 Chamber Choir of the Academy of Art in SzczecinChamber Choir of the Academy of Art in Szczecin